talk2MeGooseman/ueberauth_twitch/README.md

 Once your setup, you can initiate auth using the following URL, unless you changed the routes from the guide:

     /auth/twitch

+## Missing User Email Address

+Twitch allows a user to sign up without providing an email address (they can use a phone verify their account).
+As a result instead of providing an empty string when an email address is not present you will follow the following format: `id+login@no-email-provided.twitch.tv`

 <!-- ## Documentation